 I love traveling local waterways by canoe or kayak, exploring the river, salt marshes, tidal flats and sounds.
 You can paddle right up to the edge of saltmarsh grass and see herons, egrets and other wading birds stalking fish for dinner.
 It’s an eco-friendly way to learn about the shoreline up close without disturbing the animals that live there.
 I usually opt for a guided tour, especially when hosting guests.
 In addition to providing helpful logistical instruction, experienced guides point out details such as osprey nests high in cypress trees and other wildlife I might otherwise overlook.

-Mahanaim Adventures offers Birder Kayaking Adventures to Carolina Beach State Park and to one of my favorites, Fort Fisher Basin.
+Mahanaim Adventures offers Kayaking Adventures to Fort Fisher Basin.
 Its calm water is a nursery for fish, which attracts hungry birds, especially in the early morning.
 You might see American oystercatchers skimming the water, Brown pelicans diving or cormorants perched on pilings.